-These doughnuts are similar to an old fashioned doughnut, but denser and crisper because they slow fried.
-One of my favorite doughnuts hands down, these are, in my opinion, best eaten warm!
+These Okinawan donuts are similar to an old-fashioned donut, but denser and crispier because they are slow fried.
+They're one of my favorite donuts, hands down.
+Also, in my opinion, they are best eaten warm!

-Using a small cookie scoop or rounded tablespoon measure, scoop the dough into small piles all about the same size.
-Now coat your hands in a little sesame oil and roll each ball into a ball.
-Drop the balls into the oil and fry for 5 to 7 minutes turning often until golden brown.
-Be careful because the balls will expand, so do not overload the fryer.
+- Using a small cookie scoop (or rounded tablespoon) measure and scoop the dough into small piles all about the same size.
+Now coat your hands with a little sesame oil and roll each into a nice rounded ball.
+Drop the dough balls into the oil and fry for 5 to 7 minutes, turning often until golden brown.
+Be careful as the balls will expand, so do not overload the fryer.
 Remove from oil, drain and eat as soon as possible.
+Enjoy!